Something in Common: Critical reception

-Alan Jones from Music Week wrote, "This shuffling jackswing/soul number draws fine vocal performances from the husband and wife team and is the commercial highlight of Brown's album."
-The Network Forty declared it "a wonderful uptempo track", adding that "the electric vocals of Houston and Brown gives an urban edge to their strong dance and pop base."
-A reviewer from People Magazine felt it is "destined to be a much scrutinized cut", describing it as an "up-from-the-streets echo" of Steve Lawrence and Eydie Gorme.
-In an retrospective review, Pop Rescue complimented Houston's vocals as "rich and confident".
-James Hamilton from the RM Dance Update viewed it as "pleasant".
-Mark Frith from Smash Hits gave the song two out of five.
+Alan Jones from Music Week gave it a score of three out of five, saying, "This shuffling jackswing/soul number draws fine vocal performances from the husband and wife team and is the commercial highlight of Brown's album."
+The Network Forty named it "a wonderful uptempo track", noting that "the electric vocals of Houston and Brown gives an urban edge to their strong dance and pop base."
+People Magazine felt it's "destined to be a much scrutinized cut", describing it as an "up-from-the-streets echo" of Steve Lawrence and Eydie Gorme.
+James Hamilton from the Record Mirror Dance Update called it "pleasant" in his weekly dance column.
+Mark Frith from Smash Hits was less enthustiastic, giving the song two out of five and calling it "a very average slice of swing beat.
+It's one of those records where the video will be more interesting than the song."

 Music video

-The official music video for the song was directed by British commercial, film and music video director Andy Morahan.
+The official music video for "Something in Common" was directed by British commercial, film and music video director Andy Morahan.

+It was filmed at Brown's mansion in Alpharetta, Georgia and features Brown and Houston performing in or by a swimming pool.
+Other scenes shows Houston in the backseat of a limousine, Brown on a boat, and the couple together at a barbeque with guests and also atop the roof of a building.

+The video also features their infant daughter, Bobbi Kristina Brown.

+Live performances

+During some stops on both Brown's Humpin' Around the World Tour (1992-1993) and Houston's The Bodyguard World Tour (1993-1994), the couple would perform the song together.

+At the 1994 Soul Train Music Awards on March 15, 1994, the couple performed the song together nearly five years after they had first met at the same awards show in the same venue.

+Nine years later, in May 2003, the couple performed the song during VH1 Divas Duets along with their modest R&B hit "My Love" from Houston's platinum-selling Just Whitney album.

+Accolades

+In 2014, Billboard ranked the song the 13th best love song recorded by a real-life musical couple.
+In 2023, Yardbarker ranked the duet as one of the 25 best R&B duets of all time.